robsiegwart/pyBOM/README.md

   --config TEXT  Specify an alternate configuration using "config.ini".
   --outfn TEXT   Output filename stem.
-  --supplier     Create individual supplier BOMs --plot         Create an ASCII representation of the BOM structure.
+  --supplier     Create individual supplier BOMs --tree         Create an ASCII representation of the BOM structure.
   --help         Show this message and exit.
 ```